metral/fe-training/modules/module-01-developing-on-k8s.md

     - Create a liveness probe with a HTTP check on the new `/healthz` endpoint

 1. Modify the `/healthz` endpoint in the `k8s-demo` to return a HTTP 500.
-What happens to the Pods as this new Deployment is rolled out?
+What happens to the Pod as this new Deployment is rolled out?

 1. Delete the `k8s-demo` Deployment and create the [LimitRange](https://kubernetes.io/docs/tasks/administer-cluster/cpu-memory-limit/) provided:
     ```